 Recent research in HCI and responsible AI (RAI) has explored tools and processes to support diverse auditors in AI audits~\cite{enduseraudits, everydayaudit, cabrera2021discovering, deng2023understanding, maldaner2024mirage, claire2024designing}.
 However, auditing generative T2I models in a systematic and scaled way remains challenging.
 To start with, manual evaluation of these systems can be time-consuming, often limiting assessments to a small number of prompts or outputs, which can hardly uncover the comprehensive issues of the system.
 Developers often face challenges in exploring potentially productive auditing directions and gathering scaled data for each identified issue~\cite{enduseraudits, deng2025weaudit}.
 Reviewing and aggregating audit reports also remains a demanding task \cite{cabrera2021discovering, deng2023understanding, ojewale2024towards}

 To tackle these challenges, automated approaches have also been proposed, often involving AI-supported output labeling and applied to textual models~\cite{who-validates, Rastogi2023LLM-audit-LLM, chainforge}.
 However, two primary obstacles persist when it comes to auditing T2I models.
 First, images encompass a broad range of semantics, resulting in a vast auditing space that is difficult to characterize with a concise list of criteria as often used for evaluating texts \cite{sangho2024luminate}.
-For example, an image may feature multiple characters, each of whom can be evaluated based on the clothing, and the clothing can be further assessed by its cultural nature and relationship to the character's profession.
+For example, an image may feature multiple characters, each of whom can be evaluated based on their clothing, and the clothing can be further assessed in terms of its cultural nature and relationship to the character's profession.
 To systematically explore this space, it is crucial to keep auditors aware of the \textit{unknown unknowns} - criteria that are yet to be explored \cite{kiela2021dynabench, deng2025weaudit}.
-Additionally, our observations from a formative study with five auditors indicate that many auditors often rely on intuition or personal experience during the auditing process without a formal approach.
+Additionally, our observations from a formative study with five auditors suggest that many auditors often rely on intuition or personal experience during the auditing process, rather than adopting a formal approach.
 There is a lack of structured methodologies for navigating and exploring this extensive auditing space.